Aj3322/Info/README.md

 # Welcome 🤗
-Hello 👋, <b>I'm Sushant.</b> I'm a 2nd year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
-I'm an App & Back-End developer trying to convert imagination into technology.
+Hello 👋, <b>I'm Ajay.</b> I'm a 1st year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
+I'm an App developer.

+> ### Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

 <br>